valory-xyz/open-autonomy/docs/get_started.md

 ## Further Reading
-While this walktrhough to a simple Hello World example gives a bird's eye view of the main elements that play a role in an {{agent_service}} and inside an agent, there are a few more elements in the {{valory_stack}} that facilitate building complex applications and interact with real blockchains and other networks.
+While this walkthrough to a simple Hello World example gives a bird's eye view of the main elements that play a role in an {{agent_service}} and inside an agent, there are a few more elements in the {{valory_stack}} that facilitate building complex applications and interact with real blockchains and other networks.
 We refer the reader to the more advanced sections where we explore in detail the stack.